kunlilin2991/configurations/README.md

+#configrations files
-this is my configuraion files  containing vimrc bashrc tmux those file are used in the desktop @ iie
+this is my configuraion files  containing *vimrc bashrc tmux zshrc* those file are used in the desktop @ iie

 the folllowing files are contained in this repo: